Zamiell/stardew-valley/Min-Max_Guide.md

 An alternate strategy for Spring 1 would be to ignore all of the NPCs and focus on killing every weed on the map + every weed on the farm, which has the advantage of getting a few more mixed seeds planted on the first day.
 However, in the "meet everybody" route, you still kill plenty of weeds, making the overall number of mixed seeds very similar.
 Thus, the marginal number of mixed seeds gathered in the alternate route is not worth more than the early 100g.

-Another alternative is to exploit RNG to farm clay, but this is illegal in our ruleset.
+Another alternative is to exploit RNG to farm clay, but this is illegal in our ruleset (since it is unintended by the developer).

 - Take the Parsnip Seeds.
 - Immediately chop down 9 trees until foraging level 1 (8 1/3 trees needed).
 We want to get level 1 before we leave to go foraging so that we have a chance to get silver-quality Spring Onions.
 (Focus on **only** chopping down trees, and begin in the direction of your path to the forest so that some of the weeds you clear are helpful for that.)
-  - Only chop down [Maple Trees](https://stardewvalleywiki.com/Maple_Tree) and [Pine Trees](https://stardewvalleywiki.com/Pine_Tree), not [Oak Trees](https://stardewvalleywiki.com/Oak_Tree).
-(We won't get any [Acorns](https://stardewvalleywiki.com/Acorn) for felling an Oak Tree until Spring 2 and acorns are precious.)
+  - Only chop down [Maple Trees](https://stardewvalleywiki.com/Maple_Tree) and [Pine Trees](https://stardewvalleywiki.com/Pine_Tree), not the egg-shaped [Oak Trees](https://stardewvalleywiki.com/Oak_Tree).
+(We won't get any [Acorns](https://stardewvalleywiki.com/Acorn) for felling an Oak Tree until Spring 2, and acorns are precious.)
   - For the same reason, do not axe/hoe any seeds in the ground until Spring 2, or they will be destroyed.
-  - Do not chop the stumps; only chop a tree until it falls, then move on to the next one.
+  - Do not chop the stumps; only chop a tree until it falls, limiting to 10 strikes, then move on to the next one.
 (It yields more wood and more foraging XP to do it this way.)
   - As soon as a tree starts to fall, walk towards where the wood will spawn and immediately pause the game.
 This prevents in-game time from passing, but the tree falling animation will still complete.
 Additionally, all of the wood will automatically be collected by the player while the game is still paused.
 (You should use this strategy whenever you are chopping trees and not bothering to kill the stumps.)
+  - If you lose tree count, check the skills tab for a foraging level increase.
+This will also be useful tomorrow while fishing.
 - Once foraging level 1, craft a chest, place it next to the house, and empty all inventory except for scythe + axe + pickaxe + hoe.
 - Exit south to the forest.
 (The time should be around 9:20 AM.)
 - Use a screenshot and/or zoom to check the Cindersap Forest for foragables so that you can plan your route.
-  - Pick up all foragable items along the way.
+  - Pick up all forgeable items along the way.
+  - If it would not waste the energy gain, you can immediately eat the Spring Onions upon pickup to free up the inventory space.
-  - Try to kill as many weeds as possible, but do not go too far out of your way for just 1 weed (since you need to make it to Marnie by 12:50 PM).
+  - Kill as many weeds as possible, but do not go too far for just one weed (since you need to make it to Marnie by 12:50 PM).
 - Meet Jas as she walks from her house to her jump rope spot between 11:20 AM and 12:00 noon.
 - Meet Haley as she walks west and south towards her photography spot between 11:40 and 12:10.
 This is a good time to kill extra weeds if you are ahead of schedule.
 - Go to town.
 - Check the two garbage cans next to Jodi's house + Haley's house and clear the weeds between them if you have time.
   - It is optimal to pause immediately after checking a garbage can.
-This avoids wasting time on backtracking in the case where the can drops an item and it flies in the opposite direction.
-(This is similar to the strategy where it is optimal to pause when a tree is falling down.)
+This avoids wasting time on backtracking when they can drop an item, and it flies in the opposite direction.
+(This is similar to the strategy where pausing when a tree is falling down is optimal.)
-  - Note that in general, checking garbage cans is a huge waste of time, so the route only does this on the first two days.
+  - Checking garbage cans is a massive waste of time, so the route only does this on the first two days.
 - Meet Marnie walking to her ranch from Pierre's General Store.
 (For reference, she travels past Emily's house at 12:50 PM.)
 - Go to the beach.
 - Hoe any artifact spots to try and get your first artifact.
 However, leave any beach foraging items on the ground.
-(We do not have the inventory space right now and we can just collect them on Spring 2.)
+(We do not have the inventory space right now and can collect them on Spring 2.)
 - Meet Elliott standing south of his cabin near the fire ring between noon and 1:30 PM.
 - Go to town.
 - If you got an artifact, donate it to the museum and claim the reward (250g).